Thane: Dahi handi group to donate prize money to transplant recipient

-The family of Anwar Khan was finding it difficult to raise funds for his post-surgery treatment, and had approached a Thane-based dahi handi group for help; organiser Sanjay Suresh Bhalika said they will give the amount to them
+Anwar Khan's family was finding it difficult to raise funds for his post-surgery treatment, had approached Thane-based dahi handi group for help; organiser said they will give the amount to them

 This Janmashtami and dahi handi there will be celebrations of a different kind at the Khan household.
 Until Thursday, a month after he became the first successful heart transplant recipient in Mumbai, 22-year-old Anwar Khan, and his family were facing the bigger question of raising finance, while he marched towards recovery.